bigeasy/interrupt/README.md

 back over your logs extracting errors and parsing them for application specific error properties.
 I've never found a use for it, but there it is.

-The human readability and completeness has been incredibly helpful, however.
+The human-readability and completeness has been incredibly helpful, however.

 ## Catching By Classification